KostaGav/KostaGav.github.io/research/index.md

 **Is it all about generations?
 Examining competing theories on the temporal dynamics of citizenship norms in consolidated democracies** (with [Alexander Wuttke](http://www.alexander-wuttke.de/) and [Harald Schoen](http://lspwpp.sowi.uni-mannheim.de/team/lehrstuhlinhaber/))

-**Right-Wing Populist Communication in a Federal System.
-A topic model approach on press releases of the AfD** - Working paper prepared for the ECPR Summer School: Big Data in the Social Sciences lectured by [Pablo Barberá](http://pablobarbera.com/)

 **How Voters Decide on How to Decide - Decision Making and Information Search Processes in the Political Domain** (with [Sophie Scharf](http://cognition.uni-mannheim.de/mitarbeiter/m_sc_sophie_scharf/))

 **Political Institutions, Party Competition and Public Opinion in Europe.
 How Institutional Constraints Shape the Impact of Persuasive Communication on Public Opinion** - Master Thesis